wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 - then we need to filter the text to grab only letters and numbers and ignore other text content like parenthesis, question marks, white space etc.
 - we want to make sure that whether the letter is uppercase or lowercase, we still only count it once.
 For example `a` and `A` would could as two "a"s, not one uppercase A and one lowercase a.

-This is going to use `filter`, and `reduce` all in one go.
+This is going to use `filter`, `map` and `reduce` all in one go.

 Open up the file `reduce-challenge.html`.

 The first thing we will do is get the text in there.

-We will create a variable called `text` and use backticks for the value because we are going to paste the text we copied between the backticks and backticks allow our text to be multi line.
+Create a variable called `text` and use backticks for the value because we are going to paste the text we copied between the backticks and backticks allow our text to be multi line.

 Note: the text within the `text` variable has been shortened for demonstration purposes in the following code examples.